ScottRhodie/Restful-API-Express-Coursework/README.md

 2. Have the person logging in / creating their app to have their information sent to the database, where their own information is stored etc.

 3. Create a few multiple users and information, and then have this information, including the newly registered persons information/data showing on the app, and have the feed displaying information pulled from the database.
+This should allow for multiple people to register for accounts.

 4. Work on having it interactive.
 Comments, likes etc.

+5. Work on a feature allowing people to post additional pictures, other than the one they initially signed up with.

+6. Work on user profiles & pages.